 Unfortunately, current green building certifications are costly and, many experts argue, completely unrealistic in their design.

 That’s why 8 Billion Trees has established the “Climate Plus Program” for construction projects and existing buildings.
 It delivers real results for offsetting the ecological footprint produced by new buildings and remodeling projects… in a way that is easier to use and more effective in combating the impact of construction than conventional green building certifications, because it’s more than a climate or carbon mitigation plan.

 It pays the ecological debt to the planet by performing habitat and community restoration.

 Climate Plus Green Building Program

 With Climate Plus, builders and anyone can ensure that their upcoming project is completely carbon net zero… and the beauty of it is that even existing structures can have their carbon emissions erased.

 Climate Plus creates a net positive environmental impact associated with each building project.

 How Does Climate Plus Erase Construction Ecological Footprint and Create a Green Building Project?

-In any new construction project, or even a remodeling one, there’s both a carbon footprint, and an ecological footprint.
-The energy used is one factor, but the resources consumed also play a large role in the environmental cost of the project, creating a debt to the planet.
+In any new construction project, or even a remodeling one, there’s both a carbon footprint and an ecological footprint.
+The energy used is one factor, but the resources consumed and the area of land also play a large role in the environmental cost of the project, creating a debt to the planet.